How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 "(service AWS-Service) (instance i-1234567890abcdefg) (port 443) is unhealthy in (target-group arn:aws:elasticloadbalancing:us-east-1:111111111111:targetgroup/aws-targetgroup/123456789) due to (reason Health checks failed)"

-Check the status of your container instance in the Amazon EC2 console.
-If your instance fails the system status checks, then try stopping and starting your instance.
+Check the status of your container instance on the Amazon EC2 console.
+If your instance fails the system status checks, then stop and start your instance.

 Related information